-36 37 The Taylor Park, Fontenelle, and Starvation reservoirs are operated in accordance with 38 their existing rule curves (Reclamation 2007), although Fontenelle's operating rules in CRSS 39 have been updated since the 2007 Interim Guidelines (DOI 2007).
-Aspinall Unit operations do 40 not reflect the Record of Decision (ROD) for the Aspinall Unit Operations Final Environmental Impact Statement (Reclamation 2012c) because the modeling for the LTEMP DEIS began before 41 42 the latest Aspinall ROD could be reflected in CRSS.
-Instead, Aspinall Unit operations are also 43 operated in accordance with their previous rule curves as documented in the Colorado River 44 Interim Guidelines for Lower Basin Shortages and Coordinated Operations of Lake Powell and 45 Lake Mead Final Environmental Impact Statement (2007 Interim Guidelines Final EIS 46 [Reclamation 2007]).
+The Taylor Park, Fontenelle, and Starvation reservoirs are operated in accordance with their existing rule curves (Reclamation 2007), although Fontenelle's operating rules in CRSS have been updated since the 2007 Interim Guidelines (DOI 2007).
+Aspinall Unit operations do not reflect the Record of Decision (ROD) for the Aspinall Unit Operations Final Environmental Impact Statement (Reclamation 2012c) because the modeling for the LTEMP EIS began before the latest Aspinall ROD could be reflected in CRSS.
+Instead, the Aspinall Unit is also operated in accordance with its previous rule curves as documented in the Colorado River Interim